OpenEuphoria/euphoria-mvc/docs/TEMPLATE.md

 The extends statement allows for parent/child relationships between templates.
 You can define a single parent "layout" template, and then *extend* that template in all your other templates.

+    {% extends "layout.html" %}

 **block**

 Blocks are named sections used between templates.
-Blocks in your layout template shoudld be empty, as they will be replaced by matching blocks from the primary template.
+Blocks in your layout template shoudld be empty, as they will be replaced by matching blocks from the page template.

-If this is your layout:
+If this is your layout template:

     <body>
       <section name="content">